skrattaren/apf.rst/apf.rst

   one stopped taking phone orders because the staff got fed up."

-  "On the latest tour I've heard that some shops have been telling people 'he'll only sign "`Soul Music_'.
+  "On the latest tour I've heard that some shops have been telling people 'he'll only sign "`Soul Music`_"'.
 This is shopspeak on the lines of "It's out of print" (which really means "Who cares and bugger off, you pimply person").
 Shops have no say in what I'll sign or not sign.
 So I'll
   repeat: